cokelaer/damona/README.rst

 ######

 Damona is a collections of singularity recipes that can be used to build software used in NGS pipelines.
-It provides a simple excutable to download and configure the images locally.
+Damona allows a quick and easy installation of the related containers.
+If you prefer, you can build the container images locally as well.

 .. image:: https://badge.fury.io/py/damona.svg
     :target: https://pypi.python.org/pypi/damona